 Del Rio is a very small town located in the state of Tennessee.
 With a population of 1,855 people and just one neighborhood, Del Rio is the 230th largest community in Tennessee.

-When you are in Del Rio, you'll notice that it is more blue-collar than most other communities in America.
-38.50% of Del Rio’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Del Rio is generally considered to be a blue-collar town.
+38.50% of the Del Rio workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Del Rio is a town of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Del Rio who work in office and administrative support (14.77%), maintenance occupations (8.11%), and teaching (7.75%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Del Rio is worth considering.